Fostering Moral Competence with

 I have designed and tested (in Colombia and Germany) a continuing education program for teachers of all subject areas for training teachers or directors of the Discussion Theater and Konstanz Method of Dilemma Discussion (KMDD) (see flyer).

 Keeping in mind the cautioning note above, and the need of thorough training in this method, the Konstanz Method of Dilemma Discussion may be used as part of the core curriculum for all students and teachers.
 I believe that after twenty years of development and research, we should think about scaling-up the use of the KMDD.

-To facilitate the process of scaling-up the method, we recommend
+To facilitate the process of scaling-up the method, I recommend

-Scaling-up of the KMDD is already taking place in mayn parts of the world.
+Scaling-up of the KMDD is already taking place in many parts of the world.
 Information on the KMDD has been requested from individuals and institutions of more than 70 countries.
-Teachers, teacher trainers and researchers make intensive use of it, as our web-site (www.uni-konstanz.de/ag-moral/) has more than 2'000 visitors each day (as of May 2006).

 Similar and Alternative Methods

-The Konstanz Method of Dilemma Discussion shares many aspects with similar methods which are used the same or for other purposes.
-The following clarifcation is not meant to speak against any the mentioned methods; for many purposes they may be very well suited.
+DT and KMDD share many aspects with similar methods which are used the same or for other purposes.
+The following clarification is not meant to speak against any the mentioned methods; for many purposes they may be very well suited.
 But I want to show how these other methods, while useful for other purposes, may not be useful for stimulating those moral-democratic competencies that we pursue with the KMDD.
 We even caution against the combination of some of these methods with the KMDD because these methods may undermine the effects of the KMDD or vice versa.